In this Hargreaves Lansdown review for 2023, we assess the pros and cons of this popular broker while comparing them to other providers on the market.

 The Hargreaves Lansdown investment platform provides a jack-of-all-trades service for those looking to grow their long-term finances, moving in similar circles to many financial brands on the market.

 In the comparison table provided below as part of our Hargreaves Lansdown review, we’ve identified some examples of the larger, more established investment providers in the UK that aim to provide a similarly holistic service with broadly similar fees.

-Hargreaves Lansdown vs IG
+Hargreaves Lansdown vs. IG

 Despite its dominance in the retail investment market, Hargreaves Lansdown faces stiff competition from other areas of the industry.
-IG is a growing company and rapidly expanding its products and services to rival that of HL.
+IG is a growing company and is rapidly expanding its products and services to rival of HL.
 So which is the better option?

 Although IG’s fee structure is a little more complex than Hargreaves Lansdown’s fees, the average investor will typically find them cheaper to use.
 While lacking the comprehensive list of account types offered by its rival, IG nevertheless provides a huge range of investment opportunities available through its ISA and GIA accounts.
 These include shares, forex, indices, commodities, and many more.

 IG might offer a decent alternative if you’re looking for low-cost stock picking.
 But with its rich investor insights and vast account selection, HL earns its reputation as the country’s foremost investment provider.